caltechlibrary/opensearch-machine/presentation.md

 - Invenio RDM started out with Elasticsearch
 - Invenio RDM now uses OpenSearch

-# OpenSearch vs Elasticserch
+# OpenSearch vs Elasticsearch

-- Documentaiton for Elasticsearch largely applies to OpenSearch
+- Documentation for Elasticsearch largely applies to OpenSearch
 - Tooling right now is common between the two (e.g. elasticdump)
 - OpenSearch documentation looks shiny but isn't that helpful
 - RDM's documentation of OpenSearch is a better place to start